dmillett/political-canvas/README.md

  * Immutable History
  * Minimize costs

-*Empathy benefits many, where Apathy benefits few or none*
+*Empathy and education benefit many, where Apathy and ignorance benefit few or none*

 <a name="build-campaign"/></a>
 ## Build Campaign